On this page

 You need to apply only once.

-Once the permission to opt into security coverage is given, you will be able to opt into security coverage for all the projects you will create and for every project you already created.
+Once the permission to opt into security coverage is given, you will be able to opt every project you create and every project you created into security advisory coverage.

 Do I need to create a new release each time I fix what reported in a review?